-Peridot is the August birthstone and is an excellent source of good vibrations, especially for people who are born during this month.
+Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 This stone is something that everyone can readily use and is a favorite gemstone for many people.

-It brings joy, health, and abundance, and it encourages positive emotional states.
+It brings joy, health, and abundance and encourages positive emotional states.
 It’s also a stone that attracts wealth and prosperity.

 Find out what else is in store for people born in August with the help of this lovely and powerful gemstone!

 What Is The Birthstone For August?

 Peridot is a stone of the earth element.
 You can use this birthstone to fight depression.

 On a physical level, it stimulates the elimination of toxins from the body.
 It also helps the bloodstream, heart, and lungs.